PiscesSix/picoCTF-DayByDay/Cryptography/New Caesar/New Caesar.md

 	t2 = ord(k) - LOWERCASE_OFFSET
 	return ALPHABET[(t1 + t2) % 16]
 ```
-You can using the mathematical above to find ```c```.
+You can use the mathematical equation above to find ```c```.

-I have a simple figure to describe that decryption:
+I have a simple figure that describes the decryption process:

 ![](../images/NewCaesar.PNG)